RootSeven/Sheet_Music_Catalogue/Sheet_Music_Catalogue.md

 #### MVP

-The app should allow the user to: x create and edit their books of sheet music. x create and edit the pieces of music they own. x associate certain pieces with certain books of sheet music. x see a list of all the books of sheet music they own, and their contents. x see the contents of a specific book they own. x see all of the locations of a specific piece (e.g. a Chopin Nocturne may be found in both a compilation of Chopin Nocturnes and an exam syllabus book, so it would show both of them).
+The app should allow the user to: x x create and edit their books of sheet music. x x create and edit the pieces of music they own. x x associate certain pieces with certain books of sheet music. x x see a list of all the books of sheet music they own, and their contents. x x see the contents of a specific book they own. x x see all of the locations of a specific piece (e.g. a Chopin Nocturne may be found in both a compilation of Chopin Nocturnes and an exam syllabus book, so it would show both of them).

 #### Possible Extensions